nla/pandas4/README.md

 * [pywb](https://github.com/webrecorder/pywb)
 * [Ghostscript](https://www.ghostscript.com/)
 * [Bamboo](https://github.com/nla/bamboo) (the NLA web archive collection manager)
+* An SQL database (see next section)

 On RHEL/CentOS 7 install with:

     yum install -y epel-release
     yum install -y ghostscript httrack java-11-openjdk-devel python36 python36-devel python36-setuptools
     pip install pywb

+### Database Support

+PANDAS is known to work with Oracle, Postgresql and MariaDB.
+It may work with other databases that are supported by Hibernate and support sequences and recursive CTEs.

+MySQL is assumed to currently not work due to the use of sequences.
+H2 is used for automated tests but is not recommended for production due to bugs in its CTE support.

 Building and Running
 --------------------